“Now he who plants and he who waters are one, and each one will receive his own reward according to his own labor.”

 according to his own labor.

 There is no condemnation at the Judgment Seat of Christ (for believers) like there is for the Great White Throne Judgment (for non-believers).
-Believers will be evaluated on the basis of a standard.
+Believers will be evaluated based on a standard.
 The phrase “according to his own labor” means according to the norm or standard of his own labor.
 The word “labor” means labor to the point of weariness.
-The rule of reward is not how much giftedness God gave us but whether we gave our all in the use of that gift.
+The rule of reward is not how much giftedness God gave us but whether we gave our all in using that gift.
 Note that God rewards our “labor,” not the fruit of our labor.
 The fruit is in God’s hands.

-God will evaluate us on the basis of our own gift, not someone else’s gift.
+God will evaluate us based on our own gift, not someone else’s gift.

 All God expects of us is to do what we can with what we have.
 He does not expect more.
 People with greater capacity will be evaluated for reward according to that capacity.
 Therefore, it is wrong to compare ourselves to others with greater capacity.
 We are to complement each other in ministry rather than compete in ministry.
 Giving $10 may be subject to as much reward as giving $10,000.
 The issue is faithfulness to the capacity that God gave us.